All Products

 git clone https://github.com/Kong/docker-kong.git && cd docker-kong/compose

-1. Create an application directory.
+1. Create the application directory:

 mkdir backend && cd backend

-2. Create the package.json file.
+2. Create the package.json file:

 {